ishani-tagore/IMDB_Sentiment_Analysis_ML_2023/README.md

 review based on its word embeddings.
 5. Model evaluation: evaluate it on test data
 # Conclusion
-In our analysis of movie reviews, we compared several different models to determine their accuracy in sentiment analysis.
-Our baseline models included sentiment lexicons developed by William Hamilton and his colleagues from Stanford, as well as Sentiment Analysis using SentiWordNet.
-These models had accuracies of 64.8% and 68.8%, respectively.
-We also tested several machine learning models, including Sklearn's CountVectorizer, Multinomial Naive Bayes, Logistic Regression, and Linear Support Vector Classifier, which had accuracies ranging from 86.3% to 88.0%.
-Finally, we utilized Keras to develop a neural network model, which achieved an accuracy of 88.03%.
-Based on our results, it can be concluded that Keras is the best model for analyzing movie reviews due to its high accuracy and efficiency.
+In our movie review analysis, we evaluated various models for sentiment analysis.
+We started with baseline models like sentiment lexicons developed by William Hamilton's team and SentiWordNet, which achieved accuracies of 64.8% and 68.8%, respectively.
+Moving on to machine learning models, we tested Sklearn's CountVectorizer, Multinomial Naive Bayes, Logistic Regression, and Linear Support Vector Classifier, with accuracies ranging from 86.3% to 88.0%.
+Our highest accuracy of 88.03% was achieved with a neural network model developed using Keras.
+This indicates that Keras is the most effective model for movie review analysis due to its high accuracy and efficiency. <br>

-The reason for use to use machine learning to analyze movie reviews is because it can handle large volumes of data efficiently, provide a comprehensive overview of the reviews, and reveal patterns that may not be easily discernible through manual analysis.
+Machine learning is preferred for analyzing movie reviews because it can handle large datasets efficiently, offering a comprehensive overview and uncovering subtle patterns not easily discernible through manual analysis.
+Movie reviews serve crucial roles in the film industry.
+They generate publicity and excitement, attracting more viewers and driving box office success, especially before a film's release.
+Positive reviews boost a movie's performance, while negative ones can hinder box office revenue and award nominations. <br>

-For the movie industry, film reviews, firstly, can provide opportunities for publicity and marketing, attracting more attention and purchases from audiences.
-Especially before a movie is released, film reviews can create anticipation and excitement, attracting more viewers to go to the cinema.
-Second, film reviews influence whether or not audiences go to see a movie and how they evaluate it.
-For audiences, film reviews can provide reference for decision-making and selection, especially for those who are uncertain about whether or not to watch a particular movie, film reviews may play an important role in their decision-making process.
-Moreover, they directly affect the box office performance of a movie.
-When film reviews are very positive, the movie may attract more viewers and increase box office revenue; conversely, negative reviews may have a negative impact on the movie's box office revenue.
-Film reviews also influence the performance of a movie in award nominations.
-Critics' evaluations and comments can provide more exposure and praise for a movie, which can help it achieve better performance and results in award nominations.
-At the same time, good film reviews can also bring more potential opportunities for directors and actors related to the movie, achieving long-term benefits.
-For movie-goers, the positive and negative aspects of film reviews are crucial to movie enthusiasts as they provide a more comprehensive and objective evaluation of films, helping audiences better understand them and make informed choices.
-Firstly, the positive and negative aspects of film reviews allow audiences to have a better understanding of a film's strengths and weaknesses.
-A good film review not only praises a film's highlights but also points out its flaws and issues.
-Such comments can assist audiences in gaining a more comprehensive understanding of a film's strengths and weaknesses, enabling them to make an informed decision about whether or not to watch the film.
-Second, movie reviews can help the audience better comprehend a film's style and themes.
-Some films may have unique or complicated styles and themes, and audiences may require more guidance and explanation to understand them.
-Finally, they promote deeper discussions and explorations of films among audiences.
-Some films may involve complex topics and ideas, and audiences may require more discussion and exploration to understand them.
+Critics' evaluations impact award nominations and provide exposure and praise for movies, benefiting directors and actors in the long term.
+For audiences, reviews offer a balanced assessment of a film's strengths and weaknesses, aiding informed decision-making.
+They help viewers understand a film's style, themes, and foster deeper discussions about complex topics. <br>

-For future analysis, LSTM is a suggested because it is a powerful technique for processing and analyzing sequential data, and it has been shown to be very effective in natural language processing tasks such as sentiment analysis.
-By using LSTM, you may be able to capture longer- term dependencies and relationships in the movie reviews that may not be captured by other models.
-This can lead to even more accurate analysis and insights.
+For future analysis, we recommend the use of Long Short-Term Memory (LSTM) models, as they excel in processing sequential data and have proven effective in natural language processing tasks like sentiment analysis.
+LSTM can capture longer-term dependencies and relationships within movie reviews, potentially leading to even more accurate insights and analysis.